PengBingming/GraphMed/README.md

 If you were ready for needed packages, You may now run each shiny app with just one command in R:

+1、Run a Shiny application from a URL：
-download the GraphMed files from github
+download the GraphMed files from github to location.

 library("shiny")
 runApp("...path/app")

 or

+2、Run a Shiny application from a URL:
 library(shiny)

 1、RNA-seq: